 To maintain the new Office 365 environment in its optimal state, a reliable migration partner helps its client with timely upgrades and updates, integrations, additional licenses, and more.
 It can also assist the client with services that are not part of Office 365, such as Dynamics 365 (xRM) and the Enterprise Mobility and Security Suite (EMS).

-- A Microsoft Office 365 support vendor delivers efficient and cost-effective system management and infrastructure support for the new Office 365 environment.
+- A Microsoft Office 365 support vendor delivers efficient and cost-effective system management and infrastructure support for the new Office 365 environment while rooting out Office 365 migration issues.

-- Besides helping the client to procure the required licenses, the migration partner can configure the best fully mobile-ready experience for users to ensure higher productivity.
+- Besides helping the client to procure the required licenses, the migration partner can configure the best fully mobile-ready experience for users to ensure higher productivity they adhere to Office 365 migration best practices.

 Substantial Cost Benefits